In this section:

 • Competent – approved to take a defined list of boat(s).

 • Conditionally Competent – approved with some conditions on usage.
 Typical areas of shortfall are general experience, navigation competence, docking competence.
-If you are conditionally competent we require that you check in with us before you go to discuss your plan and we will advise accordingly.
+If you are given the status of conditionally competent, we require that you check in with us before you go to discuss your plan.
 This is a temporary state and we expect you to build experience and move to “competent” status within a couple of months.

 • Training required – in the event that competence is not demonstrated at the necessary level, we’ll work out a training plan.
 This will be arranged as a separate activity charged at standard training rates.